Manufacturing with fungi

-We are in the process of building the pilot facility at the moment, which will be housed in the former finishing shed.
-It should be ready by April, when we will begin test production.
-We will gradually scale up for there over the next three-five years.
+We have now built the pilot facility at the old Paper Mill site, housed in the former finishing shed.
+We are now in a testing phase, where we are testing for production.
+We hope to gradually scale up over the next few years.
 At that time, the site owners will be redeveloping the whole site, so all being well, we intend to move seamlessly into the new industrial area of the site at that stage.

 Why do you need grant funding?